gtzjh/mymodels/README.md

 - **save_optimal_model**: Whether to save the optimal model.
 (Default is `True`)

+#### Output

 Several files will be output in the results directory:

 - `params.yml` will document the best parameters.

 - `mapping.json` will document the mapping relationship between the categorical features and the encoded features.

 - `optimal-model.joblib` will save the optimal model from sklearn.

 - `optimal-model.cbm` will save the optimal model from CatBoost.

 - `optimal-model.txt` will save the optimal model from LightGBM.

 - `optimal-model.json` will save the optimal model from XGBoost.

 - `optimal-model.pkl` will save all types of optimal model for compatibility.

+#### Example

 ```python
 mymodel.optimize(